Shrabya35/ColorQuest/README.md

 ## Features

 - Randomly generated RGB color for players to guess.
-- Ability to reveal the actual RGB values of the generated color.
+- Scoring Feture to check the % of match.
 - Reset button to generate another random color.